AdrianNunez/AdrianNunez.github.io/_posts/2016-12-14-the-keras-tutorial-introduction.md

 pip install numpy scipy scikit-learn pillow h5py
 {% endhighlight %}

-As I appointed in my first paragraph, Keras works on top of either Theano or Tensorflow, therefore we will need to install one of them.
-I work with Theano because it's easier to install in my case.
+Next we install Keras:

 {% highlight ruby %}
-pip install Theano
 pip install keras
 {% endhighlight %}

-Now we have to specify that we want Theano as a backend ([link](https://keras.io/backend/)).
+You can check the version of Keras you are using by typing the following command in the terminal:

 {% highlight ruby %}
+python -c "import keras; print keras.__version__"
+{% endhighlight %}

+Moreover, you can upgrade Keras with the following command:

+{% highlight ruby %}
+sudo pip install --upgrade keras
+{% endhighlight %}

+## Backend

+As I mentioned earlier, Keras works on top of Tensorflow (by default) or Theano.
+I tend to use Theano as my backend.
+To specify which [backend](https://keras.io/backend/) we want to use we have to edit the keras.json file:

+{% highlight ruby %}
 nano ~/.keras/keras.json
 {% endhighlight %}

-In this file change the backend to Theano and the image ordering from 'tf' (which is the default option for Tensorflow) to 'th'.
-Note that the image ordering in Tensorflow is (width, height, channels) and in Theano is (channels, width, height).
-Finally, if you want to run Keras in your GPU you have to create a file '~/.theanorc' ('touch ~/.theanorc' in your command prompt) and include the following:
+Example of the content of my keras.json file using Theano:

 {% highlight ruby %}
+{
+    "image_dim_ordering": "th",
+    "epsilon": 1e-07,
+    "floatx": "float32",
+    "backend": "theano"
+}
+{% endhighlight %}

+In the 'backend' variable we can specify 'theano' or 'tensorflow'.
+The 'image_dim_ordering' ('th' for theano and 'tf' for tensorflow) is used to specify the arrangement of the dimensions in images, i.e. in Theano we use the order (channels, width, height) whereas in Tensorflow the order is (width, height, channels).
+In the case of theano, you have to create a file '~/.theanorc':

+{% highlight ruby %}
+touch ~/.theanorc
+{% endhighlight %}

+And include the following:

+{% highlight ruby %}
 [global]
 floatX = float32
-device = gpu0
+device = gpu
+optimizer = fast_run

 [lib]
-cnmem = 1.0
+cnmem = 0.9

+[nvcc]
+fastmath = True

 [blas]
-ldflags="-L/usr/lib/openblas-base -lopenblas"
+ldflags = -llapack -lblas
 {% endhighlight %}

 If you want to use the CPU change 'gpu0' to 'cpu'.
 With this final steps we should have keras ready to work with Theano.

-### Our first Neural Network
+## Our first Neural Network

 First I will say that Keras has two different structures to create Neural Networks: the Sequential Model and the Functional API.
 We will work with the second one through the tutorial as it allows more freedom.
 If you have heard about the Graph Model I have to say that it was removed (therefore it's now deprecated) in the version 1.0 ([link](https://github.com/fchollet/keras/issues/2802#issuecomment-221314411)).